dasb28/python-kt/README.md

 # Python KT

-## Fundamentals (Common for most programming language)
+## Fundamentals - 1/2

 1. What is Python
 2. Usage of Python
-3. Frameworks and libraries
+   - ML
+   - Data science
+   - GUI
+   - Web Development
-4. Where to write Python?
+3. Where to write Python?
 (IDE/Editors)
+4. Frameworks and libraries
 5. Installation and setup.
 6. Data Types
 7. Variables